-For example: There are inexpensive, but high-labor options such as loose-fill sand, wood chips and pea gravel.
+For example: There are inexpensive, but high-labor options such as loose-fill wood fiber.
 These options are easily displaced and less accessible for children with physical disabilities, but they won’t break the bank.

 Here’s another example: There are options such as poured-in-place rubber surface and rubber tiles that have a higher cost initially, but the savings show over time thanks to less maintenance and longer performance.
 You can trust us at No Fault to give you a fair, honest assessment of the surfacing products we provide, and those we don’t provide.

 If you’re planning a playground, today’s article is going to give you a little bit more information about an option you could consider: No Fault Safety Tiles.